compfy-dot-com/Python_API_Sample/README.md

 ## Documentation

-The project is documented "in-code" via OpenAPI.
+The project is documented "in-code" via OpenAPI (Swagger).